Meet our Integrative Team of Practitioners

 Founder | Executive Director | Therapist + Coach

 First and foremost, I believe that it’s the relationship between the therapist and client that creates the foundation for change.
-My style is accepting, hopeful, interactive, and humorous at times.
+My style is accepting, hopeful, interactive, and sometimes humorous.
 I offer a highly personalized approach (blending psychotherapy and coaching techniques) tailored to fit each of my client’s unique needs, personality, and preferences.
-People aren’t one size fits all and therapy/coaching shouldn’t be either!

 I also believe that you are the ultimate expert on your own life.
 It’s my job, however, to ask the right questions and act as your guide.
 I’ll help you identify your strengths and talents, develop self-awareness, and gain confidence where you need it.
 I’ll challenge you at times and provide feedback on the thoughts and behaviors that may be keeping you stuck.